 Here’s an example of beginner, tracing-only pages.
 To get the full A-Z set of these colorful printables click here.

 You can easily make tracing-only pages with basic worksheet generators like this one or your own primary handwriting font.
-Tracing fonts with primary lines like “KG Primary Dots Lined” are free and easy to use.
+Tracing fonts with primary lines like “KG Primary Dots Lined” are FREE to download and easy to use.

 Step 2 – Tracing and Copying

 Once they have some practice forming the letter shapes individually and in short words, have them first trace and then copy letters and words next to or under the traced text.

 Download the A-Z handwriting practice set below from k12Reader.com for FREE!
 Worksheets like these transition kids from tracing-only to copying-only by providing some practice in both skills.

 Gradually increase the length of what they’re tracing and copying to include words and short phrases.
 You can download U.S. States trace and copy pages like the one below (and lots of other themed pages, too) for FREE from www.handwritingforkids.com!

 I remember getting all hung up on which size lines were the “right” size for my kids.
 I finally just asked them which size they felt helped them write their best.
 I made the writing size page below and had them write their name on each line to determine the best fit for each of them.
 Download it FREE here!